|HOME | ABOUT CNRI | RESEARCH & ACTIVITIES | NEWS | PUBLICATIONS | EMPLOYMENT|

 The University of Pisa conferred the Bachelor Specialistica Honoris Causa in Computer Science Engineering to Vinton G. Cerf and Robert E. Kahn during a ceremony held 26 May 2006.
-(View a video of the ceremony and abstract of Dr. Kahn's lecture.)
+(See the abstract of Dr. Kahn's lecture.)

 Second Phase of the World Summit on the Information Society (WSIS), 16 November 2005, Tunis.

 Statement by Dr. Robert E. Kahn, for Corporation for National Research Initiatives.

 CNRI CEO Bob Kahn Receives Presidential Medal of Freedom.

 In a White House ceremony on November 9, 2005, Bob Kahn received the Presidential Medal of Freedom, America's highest civil award, for his pioneering work on the development of the Internet."